How to Keep Ringworm, Staph, and MRSA Away From Your BJJ Gym

 Have a No-Tolerance Policy!

 Under no circumstances should you tolerate a student coming into class with a stinky gi they've worn before!
 Having this policy is absolutely crucial, and it goes for board shorts and rashguards, as well.
-I'd like to think that this is common sense, but it isn't necessary common knowledge if your students haven't trained before.
+I'd like to think that this is common sense, but it isn't necessarily common knowledge if your students haven't trained before.
 Be sure to let them know why it's so important; don't just chastise or humiliate them in front of the class.
 At our gym, we have loaner gis for the first couple of times this happens.
 Sometimes students attend back-to-back classes and are unaware of the need to bring a second gi, so loaners are useful as students become familiar with this policy.

 Clean the Mats Like a Champ